whad-team/whad-ble-workshop/slides/slideware.md

 ```
 <br>

-Run a `profile` command and let the magic happens
+Run a `profile` command and see the magic happen :)

 ---